ZacharyCalvert/PictureScript/README.md

  _This utility is under heavy construction._

-This Spring Boot organized Java application is meant to crawl input directories, calculate thie file sha-256 checksums, and treat those check-sum collisions as file duplicates.
+This Spring Boot organized Java application is meant to crawl input directories, calculate the file sha-256 checksums, and treat those check-sum collisions as file duplicates.
 Output is delivered to configured output directories, or potentially re-organized based on the output naming.